benjaminharringtonrose/crypto-notify/functions/src/docs/Metrics.md

 ## Overview

-The `Metrics` class is a comprehensive evaluation and loss function library for the Cardano trading system's machine learning models.
-It provides specialized metrics for binary classification problems in cryptocurrency trading, including custom loss functions, precision/recall calculations, F1 scores, and comprehensive model evaluation capabilities.
+The `Metrics` class is a comprehensive evaluation and loss function library for the Bitcoin trading system's machine learning models.
+It provides specialized metrics for binary classification problems in cryptocurrency trading, including custom loss functions, precision/recall calculations, and performance evaluation tools optimized for imbalanced datasets.

 ## Architecture